 Choosing Exam Pieces, Songs & Diploma Programmes

-Digital – Repertoire Pathway: 4 pieces (5 for Singing Grades 6–8).
+• Digital – Repertoire Pathway: 4 pieces/songs (5 for Singing Grades 6–8).
 The “extra” piece may come from any list or group.

-• Woodwind / Jazz Woodwind: two accompanied Group A pieces + one unaccompanied Group B piece.
+• Woodwind, Jazz Woodwind, Brass: two accompanied Group A pieces and one unaccompanied Group B piece.

-• Drum Kit: two backing-track pieces (Group A) + one unaccompanied study (Group B).
+• Drum Kit: two backing-track pieces (Group A) and one unaccompanied study (Group B).

-Please note: while Trinity often suggests a publication in the repertoire list, in most cases any reliable edition of the music may be used — as long as it has not been shortened or simplified.
-If a specific publication is required, this will be clearly stated in the exam repertoire list.
+While Trinity specifies a recommended publication in the repertoire list, any reliable edition may be used, as long as it has not been shortened or simplified.
+Arrangements (marked “arr.” or “transc.”) must be performed from the edition listed.

 Own composition

-• Instrument-specific limits apply: e.g., Woodwind own-choice must match the group it replaces; Singing originals follow language and composer limits.
+• Instrument-specific rules apply (e.g. Woodwind own-composition must match the group it replaces; Singing own-compositions must follow language requirements at upper grades).

 Performance practice

-• Play short repeats; skip long exposition repeats unless told otherwise.
+• Play short repeats (up to 2 bars); omit long exposition repeats unless specified.

-• Performance from memory is optional—no extra marks are awarded.
+• Performing from memory is optional; no extra marks are awarded.

 Song 1Any song from the current Trinity syllabus list and songbookYes